Pacmed/ehr_ood_detection/README.md

-# Reliable Prediction for Electronic Health Records
+# OOD Detection For Electronic Health Records

 This repository contain code used by [Pacmed Labs](https://pacmed.ai/nl/labs) for experiments about uncertainty estimation, OOD detection and (deep) generative modelling for electronic health records, i.e. tabular data, with